Travel Nurse Housing: Everything You Need To Know

 A housing stipend is a certain amount of money built into your contract to cover the cost of accommodation while you’re on assignment.
 This can include funds for accommodation, transportation, and food.
 The stipend is provided weekly through your paycheck and is based on a monthly rate.
 If you choose a monthly stipend, you will be responsible for your own accommodation and utilities.

-Instead, the housing stipend, like the rest of the travel nursing pay package, is deducted from the bill rate, which is the hourly amount at which the hospital agrees to pay the travel nursing agency for an hour of work.
+Instead, the stipend, like the rest of the travel nursing pay package, is deducted from the bill rate, which is the hourly amount at which the hospital agrees to pay the travel nursing agency for an hour of work.

 You can collect any money granted for accommodation without paying taxes if you have a tax home established wherever you are from.
 This can make a big difference in your take-home money, especially if you can locate affordable lodging wherever you go.